SeanKilleen/seankilleen.github.io/_posts/2021-07-07-how-to-automate-aws-cloudfront-distribution-folder-changes-when-deploying-a-static-web-site.md

 ## A Few Things I Tried That Didn't Work

 * **Using `sed` to do a regex find/replace**: Prior to using `jq`, I attempted to use `sed` to accomplish the find/replace.
 I spent a long time looking into the right regex to use, only to discover that `sed` doesn't easily support multi-line regex.
+I could have forced `sed` to do what I wanted, but it wouldn't have been easily understandable to a fresh set of eyes.
 * **Using Perl for a multi-line regex**: I've never been great at Perl.
 This time was no exception.
 * **Some incorrect approaches to `jq`**: I hit a wall a few times understanding `jq`'s syntax but [StackOverflow came to my rescue.](https://stackoverflow.com/questions/68074046/how-can-i-output-the-whole-document-in-jq-while-replacing-an-item-based-on-a-fie/68074394)